 Smartphones vs cameras: functionality

 The smartphone nails a quick and easy win here – or at least it seems.
 A compact camera is a camera.
 Period.
 But your smartphone is a camera, plus a multitude of other things, from a compass to a calculator.
-It's a bona fide hiking essential that gives you access to camping apps, navigational apps for route plotting and recording, wildlife and star identification, weather reports and the ability to call for assistance in an emergency.
+It's a bona fide hiking essential that gives you access to camping apps, the best navigation apps for route plotting and recording, wildlife and star identification, weather reports and the ability to call for assistance in an emergency.

 But here’s the catch – if you’re relying on your phone for all these things, or even just some of them, then the battery ain’t going to last very long.
 If you’re out on the trails for several days, having a separate camera to record the action is a good back-up plan, which will allow you to save some juice on your phone for navigating or calling for help should you require it.
 You can always take a solar charger, but this means more weight and more space taken up in your pack.
 Bringing a separate camera also means you can also keep your phone stashed safely away, minimising the chances of losing it, while you happily snap away with the camera.